SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops-exam-problems.md

 ## Exam Problems

-Let's consolidate our knowledge by solving several more complex loop problems from entrance exams.
+Let's consolidate our knowledge by solving several more complex loop problems from practical exams.

 ### Problem: Stupid Password Generator